US, China, Europe Race Ahead In 6th-Gen Fighter Program; Can India Join UK-Led GCAP Or France-Led FCAS?

 The flexibility to undertake manned and unmanned missions is also sought, along with the ability to integrate with numerous fleets of satellite drones and ground sensors in a high-traffic networked environment to deliver full “data-to-decision” (D2D) capability.

-6th-Generation fighters will mostly single-seat cockpits.
-The basic flying and procedures training will be done mostly on simulators.
+6th-generation fighters will mostly have single-seat cockpits.
+Basic flying and procedures training will be mostly done on simulators.
 Some will be optionally manned and will perform AI-supported missions.

 Manned fighters will control “Loyal Wingman” or a swarm of drones for both offensive and defensive tasks.
 The aircraft will be able to act as an airborne network node.
 It will be capable of receiving and relaying data to multiple platforms, such as other aircraft, ground vehicles, or satellites.
 It will also process data onboard and dynamically generate new target lists or update mission parameters on the fly.